paulissoft/oracle-tools/docs/docs/configuration.md

 ## Properties used

-This is a list of the Maven properties used by Oracle Tools along with their
+This is a list of the Maven properties used by PATO along with their
 defaults:

 ### oracle-tools/conf/pom.xml